 Other companies in our industry primarily report on the greenhouse gas emissions associated with their facilities as a gauge of their environmental impact.
 But switching off lights and recycling office waste aren’t enough.
 The products we make represent the biggest impact on our environment.
 That’s why Apple focuses on product design and innovation.
 Even so, Apple has taken significant steps to lessen greenhouse gas emissions produced by our facilities worldwide.

-All of our data centres are energy-efficient and 100 per cent powered by renewable energy.
-Our facility in Maiden, North Carolina in the US opened in 2012 and demonstrates our commitment to reducing the environmental impact of our facilities.
-The data centre earned the coveted LEED Platinum certification from the US Green Building Council — to our knowledge, the only data centre of its size and type so honoured.
-And over 60 per cent of the renewable energy it uses is generated onsite through the largest privately owned solar array in the US and the nation’s largest operating non-utility fuel cell installation.
+All our data centres are energy efficient and 100 per cent powered by renewable energy.
+Our facility in Maiden, North Carolina, opened in 2012 and demonstrates our commitment to reducing the environmental impact of our facilities.
+The data centre earned the coveted LEED Platinum certification from the U.S. Green Building Council — to our knowledge, the only data centre of its size and type so honoured.
+And over 60 per cent of the renewable energy it uses is generated onsite through the US’s largest privately owned solar array and the largest operating non-utility fuel cell installation.
 Learn more about renewable energy at our data centres

-In fiscal year 2012, more than 13,000 employees participated in our Commute Alternatives program — a 30 per cent increase year over year — and commuted to work using transport options that have reduced traffic, smog and CO2e emissions associated with the use of single-occupancy vehicles.
-This includes more than 1,600 Cupertino-based Apple employees who ride to work daily on free biodiesel commuter coaches and shuttles.
-Employees in Cupertino also helped prevent more than 102,500 kilograms of CO2e emissions by using electric vehicle charging stations, and they took more than 50,000 trips on Apple’s shared bicycles in 2012.
+In fiscal year 2012, more than 13,000 employees participated in our Commute Alternatives programme — a 30 per cent increase year on year — and commuted to work using transport options that have reduced traffic, smog and CO2e emissions associated with the use of single-occupancy vehicles.
+This includes more than 1,600 Cupertino-based Apple employees who travel to work each day on free biodiesel commuter coaches and shuttles.
+Employees in Cupertino also helped prevent more than 102,500kg of CO2e emissions by using electric vehicle charging stations, and they took more than 50,000 trips on Apple’s shared bicycles in 2012.